 In January of 2024, LCKB performed in a multi-day artist residency with accordionist Christina Crowder, showcasing recently-discovered klezmer manuscripts from Ukraine, culminating in a concert at Beth El Phoenix.
 The project was supported by the Center for Jewish Philanthropy of Greater Phoenix, ASU Jewish Studies, and the East Valley JCC, and was featured in the Phoenix Jewish News.

-Little Chef Klezmer Band has performed throughout the Southwest US, including in El Paso, TX at Albuquerque’s Klezmerquerque festival in a guest appearance with Jordan Wax.
+Little Chef Klezmer Band has performed throughout the Southwest US, including in El Paso, TX at Albuquerque’s Klezmerquerque festival.
 The band’s music was featured in the pre-roll for the 2025 Greater Phoenix Jewish Film Festival.

 The Reviews Are In